 The non-interactive zero and span adjustments of the DMC-102 allow for easy calibration once the unit is installed.
-After insuring that the feedback potentiometer and motor outputs are wired to provide a proper feedback signal, as described under "ACTUATOR (J1)", follow these steps to calibrate the unit (see OUTLINE for the location of the adjustments):
+After insuring that the feedback potentiometer and motor outputs are wired to provide a proper feedback signal, as described under "ACTUATOR (J1)", follow the steps below to calibrate the unit (see OUTLINE for the location of the adjustments).